lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 {: #alg-composite-serialize-pk title="SerializePublicKey(mldsaPK, tradPK) -> bytes"}

-Deserialization reverses this process, raising an error in the event that the input is malformed.
-Each component key is deserialized according to their respective standard as shown in {{appdx_components}}.
+Deserialization reverses this process.
+Each component key is deserialized according to their respective specification as shown in {{appdx_components}}.

 The following describes how to instantiate a `DeserializePublicKey(bytes)` function for a given composite algorithm reperesented by `<OID>`.

 ~~~
-Composite-ML-DSA.DeserializePublicKey(bytes) -> (mldsaPK, tradPK)
+Composite-ML-DSA<OID>.DeserializePublicKey(bytes) -> (mldsaPK, tradPK)

-Explicit Input:
+Explicit Inputs:

-  bytes   An encoded composite public key
+  bytes   An encoded composite public key.

 Implicit inputs mapped from <OID>: